ashleefv/LayeredSpheres_DDSdesign/README.md

 * two_spheres_data_form1_PCL_and_Chitosan.mat This data file contains the data for the experiments involving drug release from chitosan microparticles.
 A mat file must be loaded to perform the parameter estimation.
 * two_spheres_data_form2_PCL_and_Chitosan.mat This data file contains the data for the experiments involving drug release from PCL-chitosan microparticles.
 A mat file must be loaded to perform the parameter estimation.

+## COMSOL Folder Scripts
+* Optimization_MP_Chitosan_PCL.mph This file can be used to perform the parameter estimation for a given dataset.
+* Uncertainty_MP_Chitosan_PCL.mph This file can be used to perform sensitivity analysis (MOAT and SOBOL) for the model parameters.

+## COMSOL Folder Data
+* BSA_Experimental_data_MPs_Chitosan-PCL.csv This datasheet contains the experimental data for the cumulative release of BSA with time (in seconds)
+* Bevacizumab_Experimental_data_MPs_Chitosan-PCL.csv This datasheet contains the experimental data for the cumulative release of bevacizumab with time (in seconds)

 ## Acknowledgements
 This work was supported by National Institutes of Health grant R35GM133763 to ANFV, R01EB032870 to KESR and ANFV, and the Owen Locke Foundation to KESR.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the funding agencies.